 That’s it.
 It’s that simple.
-Forget what you’ve heard about leadership before and start right there.
-Just learn to ask yourself that one question and I guarantee it will help you on your way towards becoming a great leader.
+Forget what you’ve heard about leadership before, and start right there.
+Learn to ask yourself that one question and I guarantee it will help you on your way towards becoming a great leader.
 How?

 Let’s say you’re faced with a tough situation and you don’t know what to do.
 It could be an underperforming employee at work, or a rambunctious child at home, or a not-so-friendly barista at the coffee shop.
 The circumstances don’t really matter.
 Someone is pushing your buttons and you’re getting worked up.
 What do you do?

 You know what you WANT to do – you want to go crazy on them and give them a piece of your mind.
 But then you ask: what would a great leader do?
 Would a great leader yell?
 Would a great leader lash out?
 Or would a great leader handle it differently?

 You may not know what to do but just asking the question will inspire you to think beyond the limits of “this is what I normally do” or “this is how I always handle it.”
 Being a great leader means going outside your comfort zone and doing what needs to be done, even if it isn’t what I feel like doing.